mlflow/mlflow/docs/source/models.rst

   predict(model_input: [pandas.DataFrame, numpy.ndarray, Dict[str, np.ndarray]]) -> [numpy.ndarray | pandas.(Series | DataFrame)]

-All model flavors will support pandas.DataFrame as input and some will also support tensor inputs in the form of numpy.ndarrays.
+All model flavors will support pandas.DataFrame as input and DL flavors will also support tensor inputs in the form of numpy.ndarrays.
+To verify whether a model flavor supports tensor inputs, please check the flavor's documentation.

 For models with a column-based schema, inputs are typically provided in the form of a `pandas.DataFrame`.
 If a dictionary mapping column name to values is provided as input for schemas with named columns or if a python `List` or a `numpy.ndarray` is provided as input for schemas with unnamed columns, MLflow will cast the input to a DataFrame.
-Schema enforcement and casting with respect to the expected data types is performed against the DataFrame and the output of a model with a column-based schema will always be a DataFrame.
+Schema enforcement and casting with respect to the expected data types is performed against the DataFrame.

-For models with a tensor-based schema, inputs are typically provided in the form of a `numpy.ndarray`, or a dictionary mapping the tensor name to its np.ndarray value.
+For models with a tensor-based schema, inputs are typically provided in the form of a `numpy.ndarray` or a dictionary mapping the tensor name to its np.ndarray value.
+Schema enforcement will check the provided input's shape and type against the shape and type specified in the model's schema and throw an error if they do not match.

 For models where no schema is defined, no changes to the model inputs and outputs are made.
 MLflow will propogate any errors raised by the model if the model does not accept the provided input type.